 How To Build A DFS Bankroll: 5 Small-Budget Tips

 This guide is for the player starting with something like $20 a day or less.
-If you are brand new, start with our DFS 101 beginner guide for the fundamentals, then come back here.
-Below are five ways to stretch that budget further, ordered from the easiest edges to find right now to the tools that pay off most once your roll has room to grow.
+If you are brand new, start with our DFS 101 beginner guide for the fundamentals and our DFS dictionary for the terms, then come back here.
+Below are the five moves I lean on most, ordered from the easiest edges to find right now to the tools that pay off most once your roll has room to grow.
+The first one β chasing DFS overlay and reduced rake β is the one I keep coming back to, so we start there.

 In Summary (TL;DR)